GFA23SCM60S/ADO_Reference/Group15_Submission/assign2_buffer_manager/README.md

 File Structure
 =========================
-README.md : Contains a brief description of your solution and how to use it.
+README.md : Contains a brief description of the solution and how to use it.
-Makefile : Build file for compiling the project. buffer_mgr.h : Header file for buffer manager functions and data structures. buffer_mgr_stat.c : Source file for functions that print statistics about the buffer pool. buffer_mgr_stat.h : Header file for buffer manager statistics. dberror.c : Implementation of error handling functions. dberror.h : Header file for error handling. dt.h : Data types file (boolean definitions and others). storage_mgr.h : Header file for storage manager (from assignment 1). test_assign2_1.c : Test cases for buffer manager (FIFO and LRU strategies). test_helper.h : Helper functions for the test program.
+Makefile : Build file for compiling the project. buffer_mgr.h : Header file for buffer manager functions and data structures. buffer_mgr.c : Source file for buffer manager functions. buffer_mgr_stat.h : Header file for buffer manager statistics. buffer_mgr_stat.c : Source file for functions that print statistics about the buffer pool. dberror.h : Header file for error handling. dberror.c : Implementation of error handling functions. dt.h : Data types file (boolean definitions and others). storage_mgr.h : Header file for storage manager (from assignment 1). storage_mgr.c : Source file for storage manager (from assignment 1). test_assign2_1.c : Test cases for buffer manager (FIFO and LRU strategies). test_assign2_2.c : Test cases for buffer manager (FIFO and LRU strategies). test_helper.h : Helper functions for the test program.

 Compilation and Execution